aminurislamarnob/wp-login-and-logout-redirect/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plugin enable simple and easy way to redirect user to Admin Pre-defined specific URL, on login or logout or both.
+This plugin enable simple and easy way to redirect user to admin Pre-defined specific URL, on login or logout or both.

 == Description ==